-- Provide policies about connecting external devices, clicking on links, downloading files and apps, and checking software and app permissions. - o Mandate that devices, software, and applications are kept fully updated. - Turn on automatic updates where possible. - o Ensure all devices are using licensed software. - If the cost is prohibitive, switch to a no-cost alternative. - Require password protection of all organizational devices, including personal mobile devices which are used for work-related communications. - o Enable full-disk encryption on devices. - Frequently remind staff to keep their devices physically secure and manage your office security with appropriate locks and ways to secure computers. - o Do not share files using USBs or plug USBs into your computers. - Use alternative secure file sharing options instead.
+- o Train staff on the risks of malware and the best practices to avoid it. - Provide policies about connecting external devices, clicking on links, downloading files and apps, and checking software and app permissions. - Mandate that devices, software, and applications are kept fully updated. - Turn on automatic updates where possible. - o Ensure all devices are using licensed software. - If the cost is prohibitive, switch to a no-cost alternative. - Require password protection of all organizational devices, including personal mobile devices which are used for work-related communications. - o Enable full-disk encryption on devices. - Frequently remind staff to keep their devices physically secure and manage your office security with appropriate locks and ways to secure computers. - o Do not share files using USBs or plug USBs into your computers. - Use alternative secure file sharing options instead.